 There’s a picnic area with picnic tables, public restrooms, and a parking lot that charges a small entry fee.
 Folks who want to visit and book a hotel can check out Bayside Bliss or Waterfront Meek Bay Escape hotels.

 See Related: Things to Do in Greenwood, Indiana

 18. Crystal Bay

-Visitors and locals enjoy a sheltered feel at Crystal Bay, thanks to its location.
+Thanks to its location, visitors and locals enjoy a sheltered feel at Crystal Bay.
 Since mountain peaks and forests surround the area, mountain biking and hiking are among the most popular activities.

 - About the Author

 - Latest Posts

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.